runabrandes/pp5-elegant-essentials/TESTING.md

 ### USER STORY: Leaving reviews

 Description:
-- A user that is logged-in can leave reviews for the shop.
+- A user who is logged-in can leave reviews for the shop

 Steps:
 1. Click 'Leave A Review' in Navbar
-2. Leave Review
+2. Leave a review

 Expected:
 - User is able to submit a review for authorisation when they are logged-in